-Youth Work Ireland Cork (YWIC) has taken the lead on an exciting new project in partnership with the Cork City Partnership (CCP).
-We are bringing 9 young people from the northside of Cork City to Slovenia for a week of learning and activities this August.
-Young people from Gurranabraher, Churchfield, & Farranree will travel over 2,000km to Kranj, Slovenia, to meet another 30 young people from partner countries Finland, Greece & Slovenia.
-All of the young people have been selected to take part in an Erasmus+ funded youth exchange called You(th) Join.
+Youth Work Ireland Cork (YWIC) took the lead on an exciting new project in partnership with the Cork City Partnership (CCP).
+We brought 9 young people from the northside of Cork City to Slovenia for a week of learning and activities last August (2017).
+Young people from Gurranabraher, Churchfield, & Farranree traveled over 2,000km to Kranj, Slovenia, to meet another 30 young people from partner countries Finland, Greece & Slovenia.

-This youth exchange is the brainchild of four different countries – Finland, Ireland, Greece and Slovenia.
-Its aim is to provide the opportunity to travel and interact with peers from different countries with different cultures and to participate in a European programme for young people aged 13-17.
-The exchange also aims at promoting intercultural dialogue, understanding and raising young people’s communication skills and self-knowledge of the inner self through the development of creative interactive activities, foreign language communication, developing games and cultural evenings.
-For many young people this is an opportunity to travel and to meet with peers from other cultures for the first time, with the possibility of developing new friendships and learning to become more tolerant and respectful towards diversity.
+This youth exchange was the brainchild of four different countries – Finland, Ireland, Greece and Slovenia.
+Its aim was to provide the opportunity to travel and interact with peers from different countries with different cultures and to participate in a European programme for young people aged 13-17.
+The exchange also aimed to promote intercultural dialogue, understanding and raising young people’s communication skills and self-knowledge of the inner self through the development of creative interactive activities, foreign language communication, developing games and cultural evenings.
+For many young people this was an opportunity to travel and to meet with peers from other cultures for the first time, with the possibility of developing new friendships and learning to become more tolerant and respectful towards diversity.

 Young people selected for this Youth Exchange are Craig Sweeney (15, Gurranabraher), Mark Healy (15, Kilnap), Megan Hennessy (16, Gurranabraher), Ben Walsh (15, Blarney), Aidan O’ Flaherty (15, Gurranabraher), Cian O’ Keefe (15, Farranree), Ryan O’ Sullivan (15, Farranree), Megan O’ Donovan (16, Farranree) & Kyile Leahy (16, Fairfield).